jancona/anconafamily.com/content/travel/Bacharach-Rhine-and-Mosel.md

 # Tuesday: The Rhine

 Another good breakfast and the day dawned sunny and cool, with a north wind.
-We headed crossed the street in front of our hotel to the Rhine waterfront, where we bought a ticket for the river ferry.
+We crossed the street in front of our hotel to the Rhine waterfront, where we bought a ticket for the river ferry.
 We chose a round trip to Sankt Goar, just a few miles north (down river).
 It would be about a 40 minute trip there, then we could spend a couple of